travis-ci/docs-travis-ci-com/user/notifications.md

 ## HipChat notification

-> Note: At this time, we use the API v1.
-You must use v1 tokens for the HipChat notifications to work.

 Notifications can be sent to your HipChat chat rooms using the following format:

     notifications:
       hipchat: [api token]@[room name]

 * *api token*: token of the user you want to use to post the notifications.
+This token can be either an API v1 token your group administrator gives you, or an API v2 token you manage.
 * *room name*: name of the room you want to notify.

 > Note: We highly recommend you [encrypt](/user/encryption-keys/) this value if your .travis.yml is stored in a public repository: